mmomtchev/Forez/README.md

 This theory is also confirmed by another independent source - the Eracles chronicles.
 Book 33, chapter 44 mentions that a new great crusade had departed from France and was awaited in the Holy Land and proceeds to enumerate the knights taking part: *"The count of Forez who was count of Nevers in right of his wife"*. [#5].
 Janet Shirley identifies this count as Guigues V, count of Forez (1203-1241) and Nevers (1239-1241) - and this is clearly Guigues IV according to this paper's numbering.

-It is very likely that de la Mure concluded himself that Guigues never left according to the erroneous year of death - 1239.
-He then proceeded to write an account, which currently seems to be completely fictitious, of his son, Guigues V, joining the crusade at a later date (see the detailed discussion below).
+It is very likely that de la Mure concluded himself that Guigues never left on the crusade according to the erroneous year of death - 1239.
+He must have proceeded to write an account, which currently seems to be completely fictitious, of his son, Guigues V, joining the crusade at a later date (see the detailed discussion below).

 #### Departing from France